Robert Schnee

 Robert Schnee is an American politician who was elected to serve as a member of the Pennsylvania House of Representatives from the 116th district on April 5, 2022.

 Career

 Schnee has served as a member of the Luzerne County Council since 2016.
 In April 2019, he was criticized after describing Luzerne County as "like the black child here" during a council work session on county roads.
 Schnee later issued an apology for the comment while maintaining that the comparison was not intended to be disrespectful.

 Schnee was a meter reader for the Hazleton City Authority in Hazleton, Pennsylvania.
 He was elected to the Pennsylvania House of Representatives in an April 2022 special election to replace Tarah Toohil.
+He did not stand for re-election in 2022 and was succeeded by Dane Watro.